ericardmatosz/todo-list/README.md

 </div>

 This project was developed to put into practice some knowledge acquired during the Rocketseat Ignite course.
-This project is a list of tasks, where the user can create, delete and complete their activities.
+This project is a to-do list, where the user can create, delete, and complete their activities.